-Congress specifically stated in the re-authorized SDWA that, to the maximum extent practicable, priority for the use of the project funds should be given to projects based on the following guidance (which includes a description of how Washington is complying with these priorities in our DWSRF):
+Congress specifically stated in the reauthorized SDWA that, to the maximum extent practicable, priority for the use of the project funds should be used to fund projects based on the following guidance.
+A description of how we are complying with these priorities is included.

 - Projects that address the most serious risk to public health.
 Priority ranking of projects is primarily based on public health risk.
 Projects addressing acute risks are ranked higher than those to remedy chronic risks.
-Infrastructure replacement projects and municipal refinance projects financed prior to January 1, 2012, while eligible, had the lowest priority. - Projects necessary to ensure compliance with the requirements of the SDWA.
+Infrastructure replacement projects and municipal refinance projects, while eligible, are considered the lowest priority for funding. - Projects necessary to ensure compliance with the requirements of the SDWA.
 All applications are reviewed with respect to compliance with the SDWA.
-If the applicant is out of compliance, the proposed project must either resolve the compliance problem or the applicant must indicate that another project is resolving the compliance problem. - Points are awarded to projects that address current compliance actions or impending public health threats.
-The quantity of points awarded varies, with the highest points awarded for compliance issues involving higher public health risk problems, such as microbial contamination, the next lower level set of points go to projects that eliminate primary inorganic chemical risk, such as arsenic and nitrates.
+If the applicant is out of compliance, the proposed project must either resolve the issue or the applicant must satisfactorily show that another project will return them to compliance. - Points are awarded to projects that address current compliance actions or impending public health threats.
+The quantity of points awarded varies, with the highest points awarded for compliance issues involving higher public health risk problems.
+For example, projects that fix bacterial contamination (an acute, high public health risk) would receive more points than a project to reduce the amount of arsenic in water (a chronic, lower public health risk).
 A full description of the risk category scoring is in Appendix A. - Assistance should be provided to systems most in need, on a per household basis, according to state affordability criteria.
-All eligible community water system applicants may request consideration for bonus points based on affordability of their rates.
+All eligible community water system applicants may request consideration for up to ten bonus points based on affordability of their rates.
 Non-community systems are not allowed this consideration because such systems, by definition, do not supply water to households and therefore cannot meet the federal requirement to base affordability on a "per household basis."
-Applicants requesting affordability bonus point consideration may be awarded up to ten bonus points.
-Affordability bonus points are calculated using the Affordability Index a formula that considers applicant's median household income, operational expenses, and water rates.
+Affordability bonus points are calculated using the Affordability Index-a formula that considers applicant's median household income, operational expenses, and water rates.